 The Multnomah County Records Management Program has begun offering training in Electronic Records Management through the county's department of Talent and Development.
 We're looking forward to a full room on January 31st.
 As of the time of writing, a few seats are still available for our February 29th and May 30th trainings.
-County employees can sign up through SAP.
+County employees can sign up through Workday.

 Though many of the techniques we will be discussing in the training will be applicable to managing electronic records at home, it is worth noting that maintaining your personal digital records will likely require more intervention than must be taken at work.
 One of the most notable differences is that you are responsible for backing up your own data, something typically handled at work by Information Technology.

 It is undeniably easy to just save content and forget about it, or rely on others to save it for us.
 This hands-off approach can lead to problems.

 - Have you ever run out of space on your hard drive?